effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = fId (1 ∷ 2 ∷ [])
 ```

 results in both `F` and `A` not being resolved.
-This might be surprising, but there is a good reason for this behavior: there are multiple ways `F` and `A` can be instantiated, so Agda doesn't attempt to pick a random one.
+This might be surprising, but there is a good reason for this behavior: there are multiple ways `F` and `A` can be instantiated.
 Here's the solution that the user would probably have had in their mind:

       _F := List
       _A := ℕ

-but this one is also valid:
+which is what a first-order unification engine would come up with.
+But Agda's unification engine is [higher-order](https://stackoverflow.com/a/2504347/3237465) and so this solution is also valid:

       _F := λ _ -> List ℕ
       _A := Bool